A Weekend at Asa Barn: Six Mothers, Six Cameras, One Deep Exhale

 I let the universe catch up with my dreams

 Bodywork images by: Baby Viking Photography.
-Sound Bath image by: Seana Williamson Photography
+Sound Bath image by: Seana Williamson Studios

 Saturday Night: A Private Chef & A Pause

-Mary, chef and owner of Mandarava Kitchen, arrived like a dream.
+Mary, chef and owner of Mandarava, arrived like a dream.
 The barn filled with the smell of spices and warmth as she prepared:

 Malawach with salted yogurt, zhug beets & pickles